Discover more from Brent and Michael Are Going Places

 These numbers tell me several things:

-Full coverage in the U.S. is really expensive, and for Americans, my above Genki hack is a really good deal.
+Full coverage in the U.S. is really expensive, and for Americans, my above Genki Resident hack is a really good deal.

 Prices can vary dramatically based on one’s age, region of coverage, deductible, and specific benefits — and a lot of these exact details are still confusing even to me.